Heritage State College Project

 - The remaining four members are citizens who own property or live within the historic district

 - Cleaning exterior surfaces with abrasive methods

 - Window changes/replacement

-How do I apply for a HARB review?
+How would I apply for a HARB review?

 To discuss your proposed changes, call and make an appointment to meet with a staff member of the Planning Department.
 You will be advised by staff whether a HARB review is required and what documents you will need to provide.